 Membership in SESP requires election by the Membership Committee, which reviews applications once each year.
-The application window for 2017 has now closed; the 2018 nomination portal will open in March.

 Membership in SESP is open to any self-identified social psychologist, regardless of disciplinary affiliation.
 The nominator can be either oneself or a current member of SESP.
 Nominations are reviewed by the SESP Membership Committee.
 Under SESP operating rules, membership cannot grow by more than 5% per year.